hargoniX/bachelor/thesis/thesis.typ

     This assumption is valid according to @rx_valid.
 ]

-=== Verifying transmit
-While the transmit procedure does introduce additional complexity through the cleanup procedure, verifying this procedure was not possible with Kani as we will discuss in @limitations.
+While the transmit procedure does introduce additional complexity through the cleanup procedure, verifying this procedure was not possible with Kani as we will discuss in @evaluation.
 Thus we limit ourselves to specifying and verifying the correctness of the transmit procedure without cleanup, stubbing it to a noop in our Kani proof harnesses.
 The proof ends up working very similarly to the receive one:

 #definition("Valid transmit read descriptor")[